"The mission of the Presbytery of Northern New York is to witness,

 festivals celebrating the uniqueness and history of the area.
 Our dairy industry

-and agriculture make up a large part of the economy, as well as tourism, and
+and agriculture as well as tourism make up a large part of the economy, supporting

 the 10th Mountain Division, is the north country's largest employer.